Table of Contents

 The 2004 Indian Ocean Earthquake (Magnitude 9.1–9.3)

-This megathrust earthquake off Sumatra involved the subduction of the Indo-Australian plate beneath the Burma microplate.
-The seafloor uplift of several metres generated a tsunami that killed over 230,000 people.
-Coastal landforms were dramatically altered: beaches eroded, barrier islands disappeared, and new sand deposits covered farmland.
-The earthquake also caused subsidence along the coast of Sumatra, submerging mangrove forests and changing the shoreline permanently.
+This megathrust earthquake off the coast of Sumatra involved the subduction of the Indo-Australian plate beneath the Burma microplate.
+The seafloor uplift of several meters displaced enormous volumes of water, generating a catastrophic tsunami that claimed over 230,000 lives across multiple countries.
+Coastal landforms were profoundly altered: beaches were eroded, barrier islands were destroyed, and new sediment deposits covered agricultural lands far inland.
+The earthquake also caused coastal subsidence along Sumatra, submerging mangrove forests and permanently reshaping shorelines.
+The event remains a key case study for understanding tsunami generation and coastal geomorphic response to seismic events.

 The 2011 Tohoku Earthquake (Magnitude 9.0)

-Off the coast of Japan, this subduction zone earthquake produced a 50‑metre tsunami wave that inundated up to 10 kilometres inland.
-The seafloor displacement extended over 500 kilometres, causing widespread coastal subsidence (up to 1.2 metres).
-The earthquake also triggered thousands of landslides in the mountainous regions of Tohoku.
-The event reshaped the coastline, deepened harbours, and created new tidal flats.
+Located off the northeastern coast of Japan, the 2011 Tohoku earthquake was another megathrust event involving the subduction of the Pacific Plate beneath the North American Plate.
+It produced a massive tsunami wave up to 50 meters high, inundating areas up to 10 kilometers inland.
+The seafloor displacement extended over 500 kilometers, causing widespread coastal subsidence of up to 1.2 meters.
+In addition to the tsunami, the earthquake triggered thousands of landslides in the mountainous Tohoku region, reshaping the landscape.
+The event also deepened harbors, created new tidal flats, and permanently altered coastal geomorphology.

-Detailed case studies are available through the USGS earthquake archives.
+Extensive case studies and datasets from these and other earthquakes are accessible through the USGS earthquake archives.

 Mitigation and Preparedness for Earthquake-Induced Landform Hazards